nextgis/docs_ngcom/source/data_edit.rst

 .. _ngcom_data_edit_objects:

-Edit of object on the Web map
+Edit an object on the Web map
 ------------------------------

 1. Open :ref:`Web map <ngcom_webmap_create>` and select the layer with an object you need to edit.